AI and Jobs in Austria: Which Professions Are Changing Fastest

 Strategic workforce planning

-Which occupational groups in your company have the highest AI impact?
+Which occupational groups in your company carry the highest AI impact?
 Where is upskilling worthwhile, and where are new roles needed?
-The map provides the data foundation for evidence-based decisions.
+The map gives you the data foundation for evidence-based decisions.

 Validating the technology roadmap